unnipv/whitebored/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - Samsung Tab E with Lineage OS (or any Android tablet)
-- All devices on the same local network

 ### Installation